sandyol55/Ropey-Cam/README.md

 it will start a video recording.
 The recording will stop when the motion has dropped below the set (mse) TriggerLevel.

-If the frame to frame noise is so large that the system is permanently triggered then use the new Inc_Trigger_Level button to increase the trigger level value and decrease the sensitivity.
+If the frame to frame noise is so large that the system is permanently triggered and recording then use the new Inc_Trigger_Level button to increase the trigger level value and decrease the sensitivity.
-(Adjust TriggerLevel in the code to change the initial sensitivity of the trigger level).
+(Then adjust the TriggerLevel in the code to change the initial sensitivity of the trigger level).

 When first run Ropey-Cam should create a sub-folder "Videos" where all the triggered videos and associated monochrome jpeg snapshots of the moment of triggering will be stored.